From BR Bullpen

 Playing 1B for the Cardinals on September 4, 2013, Adams became the second player that season to hit two extra-inning homers in one game.
 He broke out of an 0-for-17 slump by taking Alfredo Simon of the Cincinnati Reds in the 14th, only to see the Reds score a run in the bottom of the inning to tie the game at 4-all.
 In the 16th, he homered again, off Logan Ondrusek, with what proved to be the winning run in a 5-4 game, the longest of the year for both teams who were battling each other for a wild card slot.
 John Mayberry of the Philadelphia Phillies had also accomplished the feat on June 4th, but before that, it had not been done since Mike Young of the Baltimore Orioles in 1987.
 He hit .284/.335/.503 with 17 homers, 46 runs and 51 RBI in 319 plate appearances over 108 games for the 2013 Cardinals, for a 131 OPS+.
 Despite not being a starter, he was third on the team in home runs behind Carlos Beltran and Matt Holliday.
 The slugger saw extensive action when Allen Craig was out with injury; he was 6 for 19 with a walk, double and homer (off Mark Melancon) in the NLDS and 5 for 22 with a double and two walks in the NLCS with Craig still out.
 He struggled mightily in the 2013 World Series, though, going 3 for 22 with a double, no walks, no runs, no RBI and seven strikeouts as St. Louis fell to the Boston Red Sox.

 Adams was the undisputed starter at first base for the Cardinals in Cardinals, playing 142 games, including 132 starts at the position.
 He had another productive season, hitting .288 with 34 doubles, 5 triples and 15 homers, scoring 55 runs ad driving in 68.
 The Cardinals traded Craig to the Red Sox at the end of July, confirming that they saw him as the starter going forward.
 In the postseason, he hit .250 with a home run in NLDS as the Cards defeated the Los Angeles Dodgers, then .222 with 2 homers and 3 RBIs in their NLCS loss to the San Francisco Giants.
 He returned as the team's starter at first base in 2015, but his season ended early because of an injury.
 He was batting .243 with 4 homers and 20 RBIs in 43 games when he injured his right quadriceps while running out a double against the Arizona Diamondbacks on May 26th.
 He had to be taken out of the game immediately and an examination of the injured muscled revealed a serious strain requiring surgery and likely putting him out for the remainder of the season.
-It was the second serious injury suffered by the first-place Cardinals that month, as they had lost ace pitcher Adam Wainwright to a torn Achilles tendon a couple of weeks earlier.
+It was the second serious injury suffered by the first-place Cardinals that month, as they had lost ace pitcher Adam Wainwright to a torn Achilles tendon a couple of weeks earlier. like Wainwright, however, he confounded medical predictions by making it back to the field before the end of the season, being activated on September 10th and being used regularly as a pinch-hitter during the last three weeks of the year.

 Notable Achievements